 Instructions

-- Toss paneer cubes in soy sauce.
+- Marinate Paneer: Toss paneer cubes in soy sauce.
 Now add cornstarch and toss till it forms a thin batter with the soy sauce and coats the paneer pieces well.

-- Heat the same skillet, add the remaining tablespoon of avocado oil and add chopped ginger, garlic and dried red chilies.
-Stir and saute for 1 minute.
+- Sauté Aromatics.
+Heat the same skillet, add the remaining tablespoon of avocado oil and add chopped ginger, garlic and dried red chilies.
+Stir and sauté for 1 minute.

-- Add onion and peppers and saute for 4-5 minutes, until the onions start turning transparent but are still firm.
+- Sauté veggies.
+Add the onion and peppers and stir-fry for 4-5 minutes, until the onions start to turn translucent but are still firm.
 Toss in the browned paneer pieces.

-- Mix together the ingredients for the sauce until the cornstarch is well combined.
-Pour the sauce over paneer, onion and peppers and stir till it coats everything well and starts thickening.
+- Prepare Sauce.
+In a bowl, mix the sauce ingredients until the cornstarch (corn flour) is fully combined.
+Pour the sauce over paneer, onions, and peppers, and stir until it coats everything evenly and starts to thicken.

-- Turn off the heat when it reaches your desired thickness, about 2-3 minutes (see notes about making a wet curry).
-Garnish with sliced green onions and serve warm with steamed rice or chow mein.
+- Garnish & Serve.
+Turn off the heat when it reaches your desired thickness, about 2-3 minutes (see notes about making a dry version or gravy version).
+Garnish with sliced green onions.

 Notes